bjiang0509/travel-app/README.md

 ### dotenv
 dotenv needs to be installed to use enviroment variables.
 The `.env` file is located in the root directory and it contains the api key provided by the APIs.

+### Jest
+Jest is installed to conduct functional testing.
+The relevant tests locate in the `__test__` folder. `npm run test` on the terminal will run the tests and return the result on the console.

 ## Running the Project

 1. Replace .env file with personal API keys